djl132/Reddit.io/README.md

 ## Features

+#### Relevance Ranking

+  Posts in a topic are ranked based on time it was posted and the total number of points it has, which is determined by the number of upvotes and downvotes it has.

 #### Roles

 There are roles on this website.
-People with different roles have different degrees of authorization.
+People with different roles have different degrees of authorization and can do more or less than the average typical user, who all have by default the role of a member.

  Admin:
   ex: Admin User
   Can create public and private topics, delete topics, as well as update or delete any posts or comments.